Astropecten armatus: Distribution and habitat

 Astropecten armatus is found in the eastern Pacific Ocean on sandy or soft gravel seabeds, often semi-submerged in the sediment.
 Its range extends from San Pedro Bay in California (USA) to Ecuador.
 Off the western coast of Mexico, it is the most abundant starfish on suitable substrates, at all depths between 5 and 115 m.

 Biology

 Astropecten armatus is an agile starfish.
 It can "glide" across the surface of the sand with its mobile tube feet.
 If turned upside down it can right itself with a flip and if several are stacked on top of each other, they will quickly disperse.
 It is a predator and primarily feeds on the olive snail (Olivella biplicata).
-It can consume these at the rate of one each day but, when they are less plentiful, it will turn to other food sources and eat sand dollars and sea pansies (Renilla reniformis) and scavenge on dead fish.
+It can consume these at the rate of one each day but, when they are less plentiful, it will turn to other food sources and eat sand dollars and sea pansies and scavenge on dead fish.